 So, the generalized structure changes a little-

-something, and push that something to return_stack
+something, and push that something to return_stack for other HANDLE section to use.return_stackLet's use this to solve the fibonacci problem

 Recursive Fibonacci Algorithm-